pratty010/Boxes/Try Hack Me/Easy/Lazy Admin/Write_Up.md

 	-rw-rw-r--  1 itguy itguy   38 Nov 29  2019 user.txt
 	```

-	3. Even better, `/etc/copy.sh` is a file owned by by **root:root** but anyone can write to it and execute it.
+	3. Even better. `/etc/copy.sh` is a file owned by by **root:root** but anyone can write to it and execute it.
 We can directly run it as sudo without any password as defined in `sudo -l`.

 	```bash
 	www-data@THM-Chal:/home/itguy$ ls -la /etc/copy.sh